agibson-vrnt/redux-chat-base/README.md

 ![Slide 3](/docs/Slide3.PNG?raw=true)
 ![Slide 4](/docs/Slide4.PNG?raw=true)

 Good luck!
-You can spend a maximum of 3 hours on it, but if you finish early, we'll go get beer, so...
+You can spend a maximum of 2 hours on it, but if you finish early, we can go get some beer, so the quicker the better.